 Think positively!
 One way to ease your mind during the Exam is to remember that the AICPA includes pretest questions on the CPA Exam.
 So, if you're really struggling with one of the questions, it could possibly be a pretest question that won't count against your score.
 Also, always keep in mind that the better you are doing on the Exam, the more difficult the material becomes.
 If the material seems more challenging, then you're answering the questions correctly.

 10. And Finally, Remember the Clock is Ticking

-Once you passed your first CPA Exam, remember that your clock has started to count down.
-You have 18 more months from the time you pass your first exam to finish the remaining 3 parts.
+Once you passed your first Exam section, remember that the clock has started to count down.
+You have 18 more months from the time you pass your first Exam to finish the remaining 3 parts.
 18 months sounds like a long time, but it will come sooner than you think.
-You have to remember that you have off months throughout the year where nobody is taking the exam.
-For example, if you pass your first exam in Jan 1, 2015, you have from Jan 2, 2015 – June 30, 2016 to pass the remaining three parts with 6 of those months that are “Black Out” months.
+So, be sure to plan your CPA Exam strategy accordingly.

 We continue to wish everyone the best of luck on their CPA Exam journeys!
 Be sure to let us know when you pass, so we can celebrate your success!